aatili/WNBA_visualisation/README.md

 # WNBA_visualisation
-To see the visualisation: https://aatili.github.io/WNBA_visualisation/index.html
+To see the visualization: https://aatili.github.io/WNBA_visualization/index.html

-Displaying some WNBA stats and aspects, visualisation using JavaScript and D3.
+Displaying some WNBA stats and aspects, visualization using JavaScript and D3.

 Thanks to adambrikman for the map: https://gist.github.com/adambrikman/63b32cb0cc6b14080eca5bf4a08d15c8